engineyard/ey-docs/pages/configure-and-deploy-resque.md

 Or perhaps as a way to hit all your models at once:

-    task resque:setup => :environment do
+    task "resque:setup" => :environment do
       ActiveRecord::Base.send(:subclasses).each { |klass|  klass.columns }
     end